Skip to main content

 Can I still see my regular physician?

-Once you enter the FBC, all your maternity care will be provided by our doctors/midwives.
-You will continue to see your family physician for care unrelated to your pregnancy, such as a sprained wrist or for a pre-existing condition (i.e. allergies).
+Once you enter the FBC, all of your maternity care will be provided by our doctors/midwives.
+You will continue to see your family physician for care unrelated to your pregnancy, such as a sprained wrist, throat infection, rashes, etc or for a pre-existing condition (i.e. allergies).

 We provide postpartum care up to six weeks after you have your baby.
 You will return to your own family doctor after your postpartum care is completed.